Last updated: July 1, 2026

 Wordplay and Homophone Names

 Homophone names are a racing staple specifically because they work in a race call.
-The track announcer says the name straight-faced, the crowd processes the double meaning, and someone always laughs.
-The tradition of names like “Hoof Hearted” and “Passing Wind” exists precisely because the racing context makes the wordplay inevitable.
+The announcer says the name straight-faced, the crowd processes the double meaning, and someone always laughs.
+The tradition exists because the racing context makes the wordplay inevitable — and that’s exactly what you’re after.

 | Name | The Wordplay |